GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 Finally, the tool should incorporate an archive function that saves searches and results for future reference and audit purposes.\
 \
 Participants will determine the best approach to create their tool and to deploy it, as well as the format of the report and output that is generated.
 The output may be in any machine readable format (e.g., csv, xml, excel) to facilitate further analysis.

+*Note: Reference to the NFA is for informational purposes only and does not constitute endorsement, recommendation, or favoring by the U.S. government.*